 Athletic Camps on the Brown Bears Campus

-The fifteenth annual Summer Fencing Camp at Brown University is a two week overnight and day camp.
-The program is focused on fencers at all levels in Foil, Epee and Saber from beginners to intermediates and competitors.
-Every camper must choose a weapon for each week.
-A two week camper may elect to alternate weapons on a weekly basis.
+The Seventeenth Annual Summer Fencing Camp at Brown University is a program focused on fencers at all levels in Foil, Epee and Saber from beginners to intermediates and competitors.
+Every camper must choose a weapon for the week.
+Those campers that attend both weeks may elect to alternate weapons on a weekly basis.

 Regular admissions tours may be available through the Brown University Admissions Office.
 If a camper is interested, please contact the Brown University Admissions Office for questions.
 Campers are only allowed to take regular admissions tours during camp training or free time hours and on the camper's own accord.

 Residential accommodation is provided at Brown University dormitories.
 The fee includes breakfast, lunch and dinner served at Brown's dining hall.